betable/betable-ios-sdk/README.md

     -(void) onCredentialsRevoked;

-Will notify the game that while at some point earlier `onCredentialsSuccess` indicated the player has credentials--this is no longer the case.
+Will notify the game that while at some point earlier `onCredentialsSuccess` indicated the player had credentials--this is no longer the case.
 A call to `checkCredentials` again may be required--though its possible the the game called `logout` or the player decided to stop playing after a reality check.

     -(void) onCredentialsFailure;